 With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.
 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
 Now that you know more about traditional 401 (k) plans and traditional IRAs, let's talk about Roth accounts.
 Roth 401 (k) and Roth IRAs have slightly different characteristics, specifically taxes.

+Additionally, you can also invest in physical gold and silver through a Physical Gold and Silver IRA.
 In a Roth account, you pay taxes on your contributions in advance and then withdraw your tax-free money when you retire.
 2 Talk to your tax advisor about what's best for your situation.
 If you have several retirement accounts, the Roth IRA may be the best option for making a distribution related to the coronavirus.
 The withdrawal of profits that do not meet the above requirements is considered an unqualified distribution and may be subject to income tax or a 10% early distribution penalty.

 The account holder can maintain the Roth IRA indefinitely; no minimum distributions (RMDs) are required over its lifespan, as is the case with 401 (k) and traditional IRAs.
 Roth IRA withdrawals are made on a first-come, first-served basis (FIFO), so withdrawals come first from contributions.
 The spousal Roth IRA is kept separate from the person making the contribution's Roth IRA, since Roth IRAs cannot be joint accounts.
 If you buy a home, pay for college, or need your Roth funds for the birth or adoption of a child, you can also withdraw money without paying a penalty.